Y0dax/obs-stt-subtitles-azure/readme.md

 # Setup

-Setup is extremely simple and the subtitles run locally.
+Setup is very simple and the subtitles run locally.
 The only connection is directly to Microsoft via the SDK for the STT.

 ## Step 1 - Download code

-Download the code as a zip file from github using the green button above.
+Download the code as a zip file from github using the green button above or the releases page.

 ## Step 2 - Extract files